BinnieJoe/Vegetable-Price-Prediction/README.md

 # Vegetable-price-prediction
+Use TensorFlow.
 Creating a multivariate linear regression model to predict vegetable prices

+## Dataset